 the indigenous relationship to tobacco

 People from the jungle, like Shipibo (Peru) or Shuar (Ecuador) believe strongly that every plant and organism on the planet has a spirit and is able to communicate with us.
 Those spirits manifest in our reality and invite us to exchange our energies and to learn from each other.
-According to indigenous believes every organism and every plant represent unique energies and have unique purpose here on Earth.
+According to indigenous beliefs every organism and every plant represent unique energies and have unique purpose here on Earth.
 They are all around us to support us on our quest to live in peace and harmony with ourselves and our environment.
 No plant is excluded from being useful.
 Master Plant Teachers, such as Ayahuasca, Mapacho, Noya Rao or Huachuma are seen as the greatest allies and used as powerful connectors to the realm of nature, helping us to recognise our true form and teaching us how to understand our purpose here on Earth and strengthening our relationship with our environment.

 Tobacco might be seen by a foreign eye, as a “weaker” plant especially in comparison to Ayahuasca or Huachuma.
 After all, it is not a psychoactive plant per se and it doesn’t produce strong hallucinogenic visions, but in the indigenous mythology of plant allies, tobacco holds a very special place.
 It’s almost seen as a great-great-grandfather of all the other plants.
 It’s been always seen as a teacher and a protector and for many it is considered one of the most powerful plants to exist, even more powerful than the mighty Ayahuasca brew.